Mascerade/supervised-product-matching/README.md

 `create_data.py` uses functions under `src/data_creation` to transform data found in `base`

+The `supervised_product_matching` directory contains code associated with the model.

-The `src` directory are the functions that create data and generate the model.
+The `src` directory are the functions that create data.

 The `models` directory contains the different models trained so far and also the fastText model (if you want to use the ).